awinabaab/monty/README.md

 # Monty Bytecode Interpreter
   Interpretes and executes opcodes from a monty bytecode file.
+  Monty 0.98 is a scripting language that is first compiled into Monty byte codes (Just like Python).
+It relies on a unique stack, with specific instructions to manipulate it.
+The goal of this project is to create an interpreter for Monty ByteCodes files.

 ## Usage
    To compile, run:

-   `gcc -Wall -Werror -Wextra -pedantic *.c -o monty`
+   `gcc -Wall -Werror -Wextra -pedantic -std=c89 *.c -o monty`

    To run the program: